Amit Trivedi

-Amit Trivedi (born 8 April 1979) is an Indian music composer, singer, songwriter, and record producer.
-He began his career composing music for theatres, jingles, and non-film related albums before making his film debut with the Hindi film Aamir (2008).
+Amit Trivedi (born 8 April 1979) is an Indian composer, singer and lyricist.
+He began his career composing music for theatre productions, advertising jingles and independent music projects before making his film debut with the Hindi-language film Aamir (2008).

-He later gained wider recognition for his soundtrack in Dev.D (2009), for which he was awarded the National Film Award for Best Music Direction.

 Early life

 Amit Trivedi was born in Bandra, Mumbai.
 His family originated from Ahmedabad, Gujarat.
-During his school years, he developed an interest in electronic musical instruments, a fascination that later informed his compositional style.
+During his school years, he developed an interest in electronic musical instruments.

 Career

-In college, Trivedi started a band known as the "Om the Fusion Band" alongside Amartya Bobo Rahut, Shriram Iyer, and fellow members Ram and Vish.
-They performed local gigs, small shows, and live performances, and experienced a breakthrough after gaining the attention of Times Music who offered to launch their album.
-However, the album was a commercial flop.
-Trivedi also pursued independent projects, composing for theatre (Hindi, English, and Gujarati plays), background music for television shows, programming for Marathi films, live performances, dandiya shows, and orchestras.
+While in college, Trivedi started a band known as "Om the Fusion Band" alongside Amartya Bobo Rahut, Shriram Iyer, and fellow members Ram and Vish.
+The group performed at local gigs and small shows, eventually releasing an album through Times Music.
+Trivedi also pursued independent projects, composing for theatre (Hindi and Gujarati plays), background music for television shows, programming for Marathi films, live performances and dandiya shows.
 He also composed advertising jingles for brands such as McDonald's and Airtel.
-After sound engineer and Audio Garage Recording Studio owner Arvind Vishwakarma introduced Trivedi to Sony BMG, he began composing music for non-film albums.
-As part of his two-year contract, Trivedi composed tracks for Abhijeet Sawant's Junoon and one song in Prashant Tamang's debut album.
-He arranged for multiple musicians, including Rahut, and once for a Marathi film, Uttarayan, in 2004.

-He began composing film music when his friend and playback singer, Shilpa Rao, recommended him to Anurag Kashyap, who was in search of a new composer with a distinct vision for an upcoming film.
-After meeting Trivedi, Kashyap offered him the chance to compose the soundtrack to Dev.D.
-Although it was scheduled to be his debut, Dev.D ran into production delays and was shelved for some time.

 Upon Kashyap's recommendation, Trivedi was brought in for Raj Kumar Gupta's directorial venture Aamir.
-Trivedi and Gupta worked on aligning the soundtrack with the film narrative, which garnered critical recognition.
+Trivedi and Gupta worked on aligning the soundtrack with the film narrative, which garnered positive critical attention.

+He worked on the soundtrack of Dev.D (2009), which he later described as a turning point in his career.